alphagov/styleguides/using-rubocop.md

 ## Existing projects

-If you have an existing Ruby project that has a number of violations of the GDS styleguide, a way of addressing those issues is:
+If you have an existing Ruby project that has a number of violations of the GDS style guide, a way of addressing those issues is:

 1) Run ```govuk-lint-ruby --auto-correct``` in your project root, check that you are happy with those changes and commit.